MillsBanan/Paper-Scissors-Rock-C/README.txt

 The navswitch and button on the UCFK are what the player needs to control their actions in this game.
-The progress of the game will be displayed on the LED screen.
+The progress of the game will be displayed on the LED matrix.

-Navswitch Left/Right    -->     Scroll through actions on game display Navswitch Push          -->     Select option / Skip messages Button Hold             -->     Display scores
+Navswitch Left/Right    -->     Scroll through actions on game display Navswitch Push          -->     Select option / Skip messages Button Hold             -->     Display scores (not when messages are playing)

 ...
 Game Stages ...